 Why do we Collect Personal Data?

-We require this information to understand your needs and provide you with a better service, in particular for the following reasons:
+We require this information, based on the following legitimate interests, to understand your needs and provide you with a better service, in particular for the following reasons:

 - Customer administration and CRM